-Check that the rear end [A] of the left chain adjuster aligns with the same swing arm mark [B] as the right chain adjuster.
+• Check that the rear end [A] of the left chain adjuster aligns with the same swing arm mark [B] as the right chain adjuster.

-Misalignment of the wheel will result in abnormal wear, and may result in an unsafe riding condition.
+Misalignment of the wheel will result in abnormal wear and may result in an unsafe riding condition.
+Be sure the wheel is properly aligned.